UMR7141/Peptides_Analysis/README.md

 Data of our paper are in In_File folder

 #FILE OVERVIEW
+* Blots: original uncropped image files for Western Blots presented in the paper
+* correlation quant: individual cell images and background fluorescence values used in the imagestat_PCC-bg.R script
+* Epifluorescence originals: original epifluorescence microscopy image files encompassing the entire fields of view from which cells for presentation in the paper were cropped out
 * ACC: empty folder, will contain backup csv files of auto-cross covariance calculated by the program
 * In_File: Folder with data of the paper
 	- HA-RAMP: Folder with csv files of HA-RAMP peptides by family and to class establish in paper